Subipokharel/NordVPN-ubuntuextension/README.md

 ## Installing the extension:

-Create a folder for the extension with:
+Create a folder for the extension with:v

 1. Create the Directory
 ```